Battle of Glarus (1799)

-The Battle of Glarus (also uncollectively the Combat of Näfels and the Combat of Netstal) (Note: The name of the municipality of Netstal is sometimes found as Netstall.) was a meeting engagement fought on October 1, 1799.
+The Battle of Glarus (also variously known as the Combat of Näfels and the Combat of Netstal) (Note: The name of the municipality of Netstal is sometimes found as Netstall.) was a meeting engagement fought on 1 October 1799.
 (Note: French Revolutionary Calendar: 9th Vendémiaire Year 8; Russian (Julian) Calendar: September 20, 1799.)
-The battle ended the Austro-Russian invasion of the Helvetic Republic, (in the territory of present-day Switzerland) which was the last campaign that involved the Russian "undefeated" commander Alexander Suvorov.
+The battle ended the Austro-Russian invasion of the Helvetic Republic, which was the last campaign that involved the Russian commander Alexander Suvorov.
 The French (Gabriel Molitor's brigade and Honoré Gazan's division) were led by Jean-de-Dieu Soult.

 Initially, Suvorov's rearguard, led by Andrei Rosenberg, was able to fend off a French attack led by André Masséna in the Battle of the Muota Valley.
 Suvorov's vanguard under Pyotr Bagration managed to overwhelm French forces in the Battle of the Klön Valley, and then at Glarus by capturing Netstal, but came to a stalemate near Näfels and Mollis, whereupon Suvorov ordered Bagration to disengage.
 The battle of Glarus includes the combat of Netstal, which was won by the Allies, and the combat of Näfels where they suffered a defeat.
 The last combat also includes the engagement at Mollis.
 Suvorov completed the main operational task by taking Glarus, which deprived the French of hope for decisive success.
-Suvorov, notwithstanding this, began a retreat from Switzerland instead of going to Sargans to seek for Alexander Korsakov and the Austrians as he had planned before.
+Suvorov began a retreat from Switzerland to seek for Alexander Korsakov and the Austrians as he had planned before.
 Suvorov was forced to abandon Switzerland both because of Masséna's domination in the TO (which was achieved thanks to the Second Battle of Zurich and the Battle of the Linth River) and because of the lack of supplies and ammunition.
-The capture of Glarus ensured safe passage out the country, namely up the Sernftal via Engi, Elm and the Panix Pass to Ilanz and beyond.
+The capture of Glarus ensured safe passage out of the country, namely up the Sernftal via Engi, Elm and the Panix Pass to Ilanz and beyond.
 In his report to Emperor Paul I Suvorov did not mention the setback at Näfels.
-Instead, the report portrayed his Alpine campaign as a series of his brilliant victories.
-Turning to the generals, Suvorov did not even want to consider the possibility of retreating through Italy.
+Instead, the report portrayed his Alpine campaign as a series of his victories.